• Next page

 Alignment with the Investment Oversight Framework

-Agencies are expected to consider how their proposal aligns to the Inclusion Standard throughout all the IOF states.
+Agencies are expected to consider how their proposal aligns to the Access Standard throughout all the IOF states.
 A diagram showing how each standard applies across the IOF touchpoints can be found within the Digital Experience Policy.

 Exemptions